15 Great Fitting Room Design Tips

-A well-designed and inviting fitting room will incentivize shoppers to utilize your fitting spaces, improve your customer experience, and, in turn, drive your sales.
+A well-designed and inviting fitting room will incentivize shoppers to use your fitting spaces, improve your customer experience, and, in turn, drive sales.

 With good design and exciting features, you can make your fitting rooms one of the highlights of your business.
-Follow the tips below to set your fitting rooms up for success.
+Follow the fitting room ideas and tips below to set your fitting rooms up for success.

 1. Space & Place Your Fitting Rooms